menu icon

 📖 Recipe

-A hot mocha bomb covered in sprinkles sitting in a white bowl of coffee beans.
+A mocha hot chocolate bomb covered in sprinkles sitting in a white bowl of coffee beans.

 Mocha Hot Chocolate Bombs